Upward-Spiral-Science/claritycontrol/Draft/progress_report.md

 After visualizing the Clarity data and understanding where we could potentially generate useful data leads, we explored the images to determine patterns in the intensity of the images.

 #### Inferential Analysis
 Inferential Analysis was unfortunately not as useful for analysis because due to our extremely small sample size it was difficult to obtain statistically significant results.
+The main conclusion we reached was that the graphs we created were different from one another...which was obvious without any necessary analysis.

 #### Predictive Analysis
 Classification was also difficult due to the small sample size.

-Here we notice that with the only classifier which performs significantly better than chance is the Quadratic Discriminant Analysis.
-In order to gain some understanding as to why this is the case, we proceed to reevaluate our procedure thus far and test the assumptions we've been making up until this point.

 #### Testing Assumptions